samadhicsec/threatware-docs/docs/source/customise/overview.md

                 post-processor:
                 remove-header-row:
     ```
   - This configuration strips the header row of the table from the output, as that is not content we want to capture.
-Note, this isn't down by default as HTML tables don't always include header rows.
+Note, this isn't done by default as HTML tables don't always include header rows.
 :::

 At this stage we have a scheme file sufficiently defined to convert a Google Doc containing a single table into a `yaml` file containing the contents of the table.
 However, we don't have enough information to *validate* the contents of the table are correct.
 To do that we need to add metadata to the data that we want validate.
 To do this in the scheme file format we add a `tags:` configuration.